writethedocs/www/docs/conf/portland/2024/news/announcing-writing-day-projects.rst

 Have you ever wanted to edit or suggest a question for the `WTD Documentation Salary Survey <https://www.writethedocs.org/conf/portland/2024/writing-day/#write-the-docs-documentation-salary-survey>`__?
 It is finally your moment!

-Join project organizer Kay Smoljak, she/her, for an afternoon only session focused on updating the salary survey.
+Join project organizer Kay Smoljak (she/her), for an afternoon only session focused on updating the salary survey.

-"Our Writing Day goal is to improve the clarity, inclusivity, neutrality, and relevance of the questions, the instructions, and the general flow of the survey...
+"Our Writing Day goal is to improve the clarity, inclusivity, neutrality, and relevance of the questions, the instructions, and the flow of the survey.

 Everyone who works in documentation is a subject matter expert on this topic, and we want your ideas on how to make the survey better benefit the community as a whole."

 Tabletop Game Rules Writing Workshop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For those crafting tabletop games and their rulebooks, `this session <https://www.writethedocs.org/conf/portland/2024/writing-day/#tabletop-game-rules-writing-workshop>`__ is for you.
-Ryan Macklin, he/they, invites you to bring your enthusiasm and your own work-in-progress rules documents.
+Ryan Macklin (he/they), invites you to bring your enthusiasm and your own work-in-progress rules documents.

 "Tabletop game rules are a neat and weird form of technical documentation!"